Letty M Romary, MD

 Winston Salem in July 2011.
 Her involvement in research during this time included encouraging long acting reversible contraceptives for post partum contraception to improve interpregnancy interval.
 In 2014 she matched with the MFM Fellowship Program at EVMS.

 Her research interests include risk factors and prevention of preterm delivery and management of periviable pregnancies.

 Malgorzata 'Margaret' Mlynarczyk, MD, Ph.D.

 Margaret graduated from Medical University of Lublin, Poland with MD/Ph.D. degree and moved to the United States in 2000 as a postdoc fellow.
 She was involved in basic science research on chronic hypoxia in pregnancy for several years at the Center for Perinatal Biology, Loma Linda University, in Loma Linda, California.
-In 2008, she started her Ob/Gyn residency training at Loma Linda University Medical Center and in 2011 matched to her top choice MFM Fellowship program at EVMS.
+In 2008, she started her Ob/Gyn residency training at Loma Linda University Medical Center and in 2011 matched with the MFM Fellowship program at EVMS.
+She completed her fellowship training in June 2015 and joined the MFM staff in the Department of Obstretrics and Gynecology at Eastern Virginia Medical School.
 Margaret has several research interests, including IUGR, prediction and prevention of preterm labor, maternal medical complications in pregnancy, and prenatal ultrasound.